7 minute briefings

 Briefings

-The following 7 minute briefing is available for use in your teams:
+The following 7 minute briefings are available for use in your teams:

 Alsami